-Abuse of Authority in the Coastal Wall Project Case from the Perspective of Sharia Economic Law
+Contemporary Reflections on Abuse of Authority in the Coastal Wall Project within the Framework of Sharia Economic Law

 Keywords:

-This study aims to analyze the case of abuse of authority in the coastal wall construction project in Tangerang, Banten, from the perspective of Sharia Economic Law.
-The case drew attention due to the involvement of maladministration, document forgery, and illegal issuance of land ownership and building use rights certificates, which resulted in the loss of fishermen’s access to their traditional fishing grounds and caused economic losses of up to IDR 24 billion.
-This study addresses two main questions: (1) What forms of authority abuse occurred in the project? and (2) How do the principles of Sharia Economic Law, such as trust (amanah), justice (‘adil), and public benefit (maslahah), assess such actions?
-The research uses a qualitative approach with a normative-juridical method and a comparative sharia perspective, involving content analysis of legal documents, investigative reports from state institutions, and literature in fiqh muamalah.
+This study aims to analyse the case of abuse of authority in the coastal wall construction project in Tangerang, from the perspective of Sharia Economic Law.
+The case drew attention due to the involvement of maladministration, document forgery, and the illegal issuance of land ownership and building use rights certificates, resulting in the loss of fishermen's access to their traditional fishing grounds and causing economic losses of up to IDR 24 billion.
+This study addresses two main questions: (1) What forms of authority abuse occurred in the project?
+Moreover, (2) How do the principles of Sharia Economic Law, such as trust (amanah), justice ('adil), and public benefit (maslahah), assess such actions?
+The research employs a qualitative approach, utilising a normative-juridical method and a comparative sharia perspective, which involves content analysis of legal documents, investigative reports from state institutions, and literature in fiqh muamalah.
 The findings show that the abuse of authority not only violates Indonesian positive law but also contradicts key principles of Sharia Economic Law.
 The absence of sharia-based principles in public governance contributes to social inequality, loss of public trust, and ethical decay in resource management.
-The study concludes that integrating the national legal system with Sharia Economic Law values is essential to prevent power abuse and strengthen public officials’ accountability.
-This research offers an alternative framework based on maqāṣid al-sharī‘ah for ethical assessment of public policies and serves as an early reference for applying Sharia Economic Law in authority abuse cases in infrastructure development
+The study concludes that integrating the national legal system with Sharia Economic Law values is essential to prevent power abuse and enhance the accountability of public officials.
+This research presents an alternative framework based on maqāṣid al-sharī‘ah for the ethical evaluation of public policies, serving as an early reference for applying Sharia Economic Law in cases of authority abuse in infrastructure development.

 Downloads